Sound Bath Practitioner Training

 Before I ever trained as a practitioner, I was a lifelong entrepreneur navigating burnout, grief, and a persistent sense that I was meant to pursue a non-traditional path.
 What began as personal healing evolved into years of study, hands-on facilitation, musical mentorship, and deep exploration of trauma and nervous system science.

-Over time, the philosophy behind my one-on-one practitioner training began to take shape.
-It was not built overnight.
-It was formed through questioning, refinement, lived experience, and a desire to fill the gaps I encountered in my own early training.
+Over time, the philosophy behind my one-on-one practitioner training began to take shape and was formed through questioning, refinement, lived experience, and a desire to fill the gaps I encountered in my own early training.

 FAQs